SerenTera/DressUpYourFriends/README.md

 # DressUpYourFriends

+NOTE: THIS MODULE DOES NOT WORK WITH THE CURRENT PATCH DUE TO MULTIPLE PACKET DEFNINITION CHANGES AND REQUIRES SUBSTANTIAL CHANGES IN THE CODE.
+There are other costume alternatives out there already and thus, fixing this will be low priority for now, due to my heavy work schedule.

 Version 1.2: Added Support for Commands Modules(by Pinkie Pie),Import/Export abilities and ability to save player's costume changes though logouts/when out of range.
 Removed Greet to change.

 Requires Commands module by Pinkie-Pie:https://github.com/pinkipi/command